Mirco Colina: Club career

 Born in Willemstad, Netherlands Antilles, Colina began his career with S.V.
 Vesta in the Sekshon Pagá, the highest level of football in Curaçao.
 He parted with the club after five seasons, playing briefly for RKV FC Sithoc before signing with RKSV Centro Dominguito, whom he helped to their third national championship in 2013.
 Playing one more season with Centro, Colina then transferred to CSD Barber.

 International career

 Colina plays for the national team of Curaçao, having previously played for the Netherlands Antilles before the country's dissolution.

-He made his debut for the Netherlands Antilles on 13 October 2010 in a 2010 Caribbean Cup qualification match against Suriname which ended in a 2–1 loss.
+He made his debut for the Netherlands Antilles on 13 October 2010 Caribbean Cup qualification match against Suriname, which ended in a 2–1 loss.
 He then made four more appearances for the Netherlands Antilles playing against Guyana, Saint Lucia, Aruba and Suriname.

 On 19 August 2011, Colina made his first appearance for Curaçao in the countries first official match after the dissolution of the Netherlands Antilles, a friendly encounter against the Dominican Republic ending in a 1–0 loss.
 On 25 September 2011 he scored his first two goals for the national team in a 2–2 draw with Suriname.